JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Experimental Setup

 \paragraph{Offline datasets} We construct offline datasets using the \textsc{AgentLab} framework~\citep{drouin2024workarena,dechezelles2025browsergymecosystemwebagent}.
 For MiniWoB++, we collect trajectories by running a ReAct agent on 5 held-out goals per task, and for WorkArena-L1, we collect trajectories on 10 held-out goals per task.
 For WebArena, we use WebArena-Lite \cite{liu2025visualagentbench} for parallel trace collection.
 In all benchmarks, we retain both successful and failed trajectories so that hint extraction can cover both positive decision points and common pitfalls.
 In contrast, AutoGuide~\citep{fu2024autoguide} requires pairs of successful and failed traces and therefore only produces hints when both are available.
 To study the impact of dataset quality, we additionally construct augmented datasets by including traces from GPT-5, ensuring at least one successful trace per task.
 If no successful trace exists, even after augmentation, AutoGuide produces no hint for that task, whereas \MethodName{} can still generate useful hints from failed trajectories alone.

-\paragraph{Evaluation protocol} We evaluate generalization under two complementary settings: \emph{In-task generalization:} The agent retrieves hints only from the same source task, but from different goals than those used in evaluation.
-This setting measures how well hints transfer within a task across different environment initializations. \emph{Out-of-task generalization:} To assess a more challenging scenario, we exclude the source task entirely from the hint database.
-At inference time, the agent must instead rely on hints retrieved from other tasks, using the LLM retriever or embedding vector matching to select the most relevant ones.
-This setup tests whether hints distilled from one set of tasks can transfer effectively to unseen tasks with different structures.
+\paragraph{Evaluation protocol and generalization scope} We evaluate within-environment generalization across different goals and tasks, reflecting how organizations accumulate experience from recurring workflows to improve agent reliability over time.
+We focus on web navigation because these benchmarks provide standardized protocols and represent high-impact applications where long-horizon tasks with large observation spaces (HTML/AXTree) make our zooming mechanism particularly valuable.
+We evaluate generalization under two complementary settings: \emph{In-task generalization:} The agent retrieves hints only from the same source task, but from different goals than those used in evaluation, measuring how well hints transfer within a task across different environment initializations. \emph{Out-of-task generalization:} We exclude the source task entirely from the hint database.
+At inference time, the agent must rely on hints retrieved from other tasks using the LLM retriever or embedding vector matching.
+This tests whether hints can transfer effectively to unseen tasks with different structures—for instance, hints from filtering tasks helping with sorting tasks when they share underlying interaction patterns (list manipulation, form controls).
 The primary evaluation metric is average task success rate, reported separately for in-task and out-of-task settings.
-We also provide qualitative analysis of retrieved hints to illustrate their interpretability and usefulness.
+We also provide qualitative analysis of hints to illustrate their interpretability and usefulness.